DrMichaelLindner/MRSParVolCo/README.md

 - outputfolder

-!!!!!!!!! number of rows in metabolite file and tissue composition value file need to be the same (e.g. nr of subjects)
+!!!!!!!!! number of rows in metabolite file and tissue composition value file need to be the same and the rows need to correspond (e.g. subjects s: metabolite value in row s as well as tissue composition value is row s)

 ### OUTPUT of MRSParVolCo and MRSParVolCo_UI